Specialties: Web Sites

 such as "owns" and a reciprocal "is owned by."

-Heather Hedden has engaged in the following projects during 2004 - 2013:
+Heather Hedden has engaged in the following taxonomy projects for clients since 2008, the most recent project listed first.

 - Recruited and coordinated the work of four freelance taxonomists